-Here are three good things to remember as you watch stocks fall.
+Here are three things to keep in mind as you watch stocks fall.

 1. The market is resilient

-When investment professionals like Dan Tersigni get calls from clients these days, they know what the question is going to be even before the customer asks.
+When investment professionals like Dan Tersigni get calls from clients when markets are tanking, they know what the question is going to be even before the customer asks.

 It goes something like this, says Tersigni, portfolio manager with the automated investing service Wealthsimple: "'It doesn't look like the news is going to get any better.
 Shouldn't I just get out now, cut my losses, and then get back in when things start rebounding?'"